linxule/Feeback4SolidarityProject/DGov_Score_Framework/Instruments/Rating-Instrument-Essential.md

 - [ ] 5
 - [ ] 6
 - [ ] 7
-- [ ] 8 or more
+- [ ] 8

-70. How many events has the Organization hosted or sponsored related to its industry/domain in the past year?
-- [ ] 0
-- [ ] 1
-- [ ] 2
-- [ ] 3
-- [ ] 4
-- [ ] 5
-- [ ] 6
+- [ ] 9 or more
-- [ ] 7
+- [ ] None of the above

+1 = 1 point
+2 = 2 points
+3 = 3 points
+4 = 4 points
+5 = 5 points
+6 = 6 points
+7 = 7 points
+8 = 8 points
-- [ ] 8 or more
+9 or more = 9 points
+0 points = None of the above

-71. Do Members of the Organization accept the existence of alternative views?
+**83. Do Members of the Organization accept the existence of alternative views within the Organization (i.e., accepting that there can be a plurality of views, but not necessarily agreement with all views)?**
 - [ ] Yes
 - [ ] No
 - [ ] Unsure

+**84. Does the Organization's formal mission statement mention any of the following?
+(Check all that apply)**

+- [ ] General or Specific commitment to adhering to DGov
+- [ ] General or Specific commitment to a social or environmental impact
+- [ ] General or Specific commitment to operating as a specific type of organization
+- [ ] General or Specific commitment to a movement (Web3, Blockchain, Platform Cooperativism, Commons/P2P, etc.)
+- [ ] None of the above

+**85. Does the Organization explicitly claim any of the following as a benchmark for success?
+(Check all that apply)**

+- [ ] Positive impact on society
+- [ ] Positive impact on the environment
+- [ ] Positive impact on the Web3 space
+- [ ] Positive impact on the wellbeing of Members
+- [ ] Positive impact on the finances
+- [ ] None of the above

+2 points = check.
+Capped at 10 points.
+0 points = None of the above.

-72. Does the Organization adhere to the Web3.0 principles and values?
+**86. Does the Organization explicitly state a commitment to diversity, equity and inclusion?**

 - [ ] Yes
 - [ ] No
 - [ ] Unsure

+##### Data Usage and Privacy

-73. Does the Organization adhere to the Distributed Governance principles and values?
+**87. Does the Organization have any of the following policies regarding data usage and privacy?
+(Check all that apply)**

-- [ ] Yes
-- [ ] No
+- [ ] Publicly available, formalized data and privacy policy
-- [ ] Unsure
+- [ ] Customers can determine how their data will be used

-74. Does the Organization adhere to the Co-operative principles and values?
-- [ ] Yes
+- [ ] Email listings are GDPR compliant
-- [ ] No
+- [ ] Organization does not collect sensitive information
-- [ ] Unsure
+- [ ] None of the above

+2 points = check.
+Capped at 10 points.
+0 points = None of the above.

 ##### History

-93. Has the Organization ever had to deal with a hard-fork before?
+**88. Has the Organization ever had to deal with a split in the Organization for any of the following reasons?
+(Check all that apply)**

+- [ ] Growth of oligarchic, unaccountable governance structure
+- [ ] Leadership failed to maintain appearance of legitimacy
+- [ ] Cultural split among Members of the Organization
+- [ ] Membership size became too large to effectively govern the Organization
+- [ ] Strategy/Direction split among Members of the Organization
+- [ ] Lack of leadership
+- [ ] Ineffective governance models
-- [ ] Yes
+- [ ] Ineffective operations models
-- [ ] No
+- [ ] Dispute arose among segments of the Membership
-- [ ] Unsure
+- [ ] None of the above

+2 points = check.
+Capped at 10 points.
+0 points = None of the above.

-94. How many rebrands has the Organization undergone?
+**89. How many rebrands has the Organization undergone?**

-- [ ] 0
 - [ ] 1
 - [ ] 2
 - [ ] 3